We can all read and write.

 Depending on your writing aims or choices, the steps to becoming a good writer are very similar.

-No matter what type of writing career you intend to start, there are three basic qualities you will need to develop for a successful career change.
-These attributes need to become everyday habits.
+No matter what type of writing career you intend to start, there are three essential qualities you will need to develop for a successful career change.

 Yes, becoming a writer means that you will need to write every day.